William Mackrell: Rugby league

 Mackrell, along with Newton team mates Harold Rowe and William Trevarthan, was selected for the professional All Blacks in their 1907-1908 tour of Great Britain and Australia.
 As a result, he received a life ban from the New Zealand Rugby Union.
 He played in two test matches on the tour, including the first ever rugby league test match against Wales on New Years Day, 1908.
 He played in the first ever trans-Tasman test which was the debut match of the Australia national rugby league team.

 When he returned to New Zealand, Mackrell was involved in establishing the Newton Rangers rugby league club.
 He also played in the first ever provincial game of rugby league in New Zealand, helping Auckland defeat Wellington 16-14 on 24 August 1908.

 In 1911 Mackrell again played for New Zealand in an exhibition match against Auckland.
 Mackrell received a kick to the head in a 1912 match which forced his retirement and may have also led to his early death.

-Mackrell died in Auckland on 15 July 1917 as a result of a paralytic seizure, five days before his 36th birthday.
+Mackrell died in Auckland on 15 July 1917 as a result of a paralytic seizure, five days before his 36th birthday and was buried at Waikaraka Cemetery in Onehunga (Area 2, Block N, Plot 085A).